Nadia Reid

+Nadia Reid (born 23 August 1991) is a New Zealand singer-songwriter and guitarist from Port Chalmers, Dunedin.
+She began releasing music in the early 2010s and released her debut studio album, Listen to Formation, Look for the Signs, in 2014.
+She has since released three further studio albums: Preservation (2017), Out of My Province (2020), and Enter Now Brightness (2025).
+She has toured in Europe, North America, Australia and New Zealand, has performed with the Auckland Philharmonia Orchestra, and has appeared on Later… with Jools Holland.

 Early life

-Reid was born in 1991 in Port Chalmers, Dunedin, New Zealand.
-She is the daughter of Karin Reid and Craig O'Reilly.
-She was educated at Logan Park High School and Queen's High School in Dunedin.
+Nadia grew up in Port Chalmers, Dunedin, and was educated at Logan Park High School and Queen's High School.

 She began playing the guitar aged 14, winning the best female musician award in New Zealand's national youth music event Smokefreerockquest.
 In 2009, she was a member of the Queen's madrigal choir which won the New Zealand Choral Federation Millennium Trophy (Otago) for secondary school choirs.

 Career

+Early career

-At the age of 18, Reid moved to Christchurch.
-She released several EPs and began performing original songs.
-As opportunities to perform nationally became available, she moved to Auckland and later to Wellington.
+At the age of 18, Reid moved to Christchurch, where she released several EPs and began performing her original songs.
+As opportunities to perform nationally became available, she moved to Auckland and later Wellington.

-Reid performs live with a band of musicians, including Sam Taylor (guitar), Richie Pickard (bass), and Joe McCallum (drums).

-She has been acclaimed for her "intimate musical soundscape" and "unique voice".
-The Guardian described her as "an understated, wise guide through uncertain territory".
-Revue said she was "allegorical and often brutally honest".

-Her three albums, Listen to Formation, Look for the Signs (2015), Preservation (2017), and Out of My Province (2020), received acclaim internationally.
-Reid's fourth record, Enter Now Brightness was released in February 2025.

 2014–2016: Crowdfunding and release of debut album

 Reid had connections to Lyttelton-based producer Ben Edwards and was encouraged to make her first full-length album.
 Lacking startup capital, she set up a PledgeMe campaign which was given a significant boost after she opened a show for Tiny Ruins.
-She recorded Listen to Formation, Look for the Signs (2015) at Edwards' Sitting Rooms Studios.
+She recorded Listen to Formation, Look for the Signs at Edwards' Sitting Rooms Studios.